Kleinmarb/snapapi/README.md

   > But you can use any http client for a SnapAPI HTTP server

-## Custom protocol
-- Snapapi implements a custom application layer protocol built on top of tcp
-- This custom protocol enables even crazier speeds
-- Its server can only be used by its client

 ## License
 This project is licensed under either of